gdcc/Dataverse.jl/docs/src/other.md

 ## pyDataverse and other APIs

-!!! tip
-    Some documentation on the Dataverse APIs is linked here.
+!!!
+The Python APIs for Dataverse are available via the PyCall and Conda package extensions.
+Documentation for these APIs is linked below.

 - <https://demo.dataverse.org>
 - <https://pydataverse.readthedocs.io/en/latest/index.html>